 Using two different sizes of Frog Tape, we put our design on. (a 1 ½” tape strip, and a 1″ strip carefully cut in two).
 I even cut out a No. 7 out of contact paper to add even more farmhouse flair.
 Fun!

-Next was the fun part for him…PAINT!
-Since I love Dixie Belle paint for its coverage, as well as its natural chalk mineral based qualities (safe for anyone), it was a no-brainer to pick for him.
-He wanted to do white, the same Cotton White I used on my tiered planter DIY tutorial.
+Next, the fun part for him…PAINT!
+He wanted to do white.
+Works for me!
 To make it even easier for him I set him up with my favorite Zibra brushes.
 First the Triangle Brush to get into all those corners easily.

 Then he used the Stubby Brush to cover the rest.
 That brush is easily one of my favorite shapes of the brushes I carry in my shop.
 It fits my hand wonderfully and does a fantastic job of covering.
 He really looks focused, doesn’t he?

-Once the first coat cured, he did a second and then we took of our tape and let it cure a second time.
+Then, once the first coat cured, he did a second.
+Last, he took off the tape and let it cure a second time.
 He quickly asked, “Are we going to make it look old?” (aka. distressing) I giggled and said, “YES!!”
 He liked that idea.
 Good boy.

 Here is his finished piece and I can proudly say he did so good!

 The sweetness it has makes me smile, and we hope it does the same for you.
-He even staged it with the button-jointed bear I made him when he turned one year old.
+In addition, he even staged it with the button-jointed bear I made him when he turned one year old.
 Boy, does time fly!! sniff…

 My favorite part is the distressing he did.
 All I had to do was point him in the right direction and he had at it.
 Goes to show the kids learning and creating their own DIY projects really can be easy and fun for all.

-You can add a new piece to their bedroom that they work on themselves, build a bird house, or how about a treat for pets or a family member, or even a complete stranger that needs a “hug”?
+Likewise, you can add a new piece to their bedroom that they work on themselves, build a bird house, or how about a treat for pets or a family member, or even a complete stranger that needs a “hug”?
 There are so many ways we can keep our kids from succumbing to the digital world of TV, tablets, computers, and phones.
-Even better is that kids learning these lessons causes the knowledge to stay with them their entire life.
+In addition, even better is that kids learning these lessons causes the knowledge to stay with them their entire life.
 Memories of sweet times never die.

 Both Mr. O and I hope you’ve been encouraged to try DIY yourself and that even see how kids learning to do for themselves is rewarding a thousand times over.
 Do pin and share to inspire others too!
 Share with us your stories – we’d love to hear them.